MrAppAndCrap/SERVO_Mini_MT6580/README.md

 # SERVO_Mini_MT6580
 Everything you need to root your Servo Mini (5000)

+I suggest you back up your OG boot image before using the patched (root) one provided.

 Install:
 MTKtools (https://github.com/MrAppAndCrap/mtkclient)
+Magisk

+Download the stock boot image files or backup your own.
+Download the patched (rooted image using Magisk)

 General Specs And Hardware (generic Servo mini 5000):